 About Our SDS Drills

 The SDS in an SDS drill is an abbreviation that stands for Slotted Drive System.
-This is often, depending on the brand of the particular drill bit you are looking at or using, Special Direct System or Slotted Drive Shaft.
+This is often, depending on the brand of the particular drill bit you are looking at or using, a Special Direct System or Slotted Drive Shaft.
 It basically describes the way the chucks and drill bits work to produce the torque and force necessary to work on the tougher materials this type of drill are designed to work with, like stone, concrete, and other similar substances.

 As we’ve already noted, SDS drills are most commonly used for drilling into surfaces made from steel, block, brickwork, concrete, and other hardy and robust substances.
 They are required when a simple hammer drill or rotary drill does not have the power and torque behind it to get through harder surfaces.